JaBaconn/JakinWade.github.io/essays/no-mistakes.md

 ## A Newbie's View On Java Script

 As a newbie that is just starting to learn Java Script, I find it pretty interesting.
 This is my first time learning a coding language that is not object oriented (like C/C++, Java).
 The way JavaScript uses functions is very flexible since it uses functions like a variable, e.g - a string.
-It is able to assign a function to variables, pass it as arguments to other functions, storing it in data structures, & returning it from other functions.
+It is able to assign a function to variables, pass it as arguments to other functions, store it in data structures, & return it from other functions.
 While I find these advantages very helpful, I feel Java Script is a bit hard to understand for complete beginners.

 ## A Newbie's View on WODs